Recoskie/JDasm/docs/Machine.md

 <br />

-However in 64 bit mode.
+However, in 64-bit mode.
 It is 32 in length by default.
 The register that is used as the memory location becomes 64 in length.<br />
-In 32 bit code, or 32 bit mode.
+In 32 bit code, or 32-bit mode.
 The register RDI in the address would be EDI as 32 in length.

 <br />

 48 hex is used before the operation code 03 to make it 64 bit in size.
-Lastly 66 hex is used before operation code 03 to make it 16 bit.
+Lastly, 66 hex is used before operation code 03 to make it 16 bit.

 <br />

-Using codes 48, or 66 before a 8 bit operation does nothing to the 8 in size operation.
+Using codes 48 or 66 before an 8-bit operation does nothing to the 8 in size operation.

 <h1>Operand encoding.</h1>